ToshioCP/Gtk4-tutorial/sec8.md

 Up: [Readme.md](Readme.md),  Prev: [Section 7](sec7.md), Next: [Section 9](sec9.md)
 # Build system

-## What do we need to think about building?
+## What do we need to think about to manage big source files?

 We've managed to compile a small editor so far.
 But Some bad signs are beginning to appear.